-Our mission is providing financial assistance to families of children with cancer, raising awareness for pediatric cancer, and helping find a cure by funding Rhabdomyosarcoma research.
+Our mission is to provide financial assistance to families of children with cancer, raise awareness for pediatric cancer, and help find a cure by funding Rhabdomyosarcoma research.

 We’re here to help in more ways than one.
 The Daniela Conte Foundation is here for your whole family as you and your child fight pediatric cancer.

 We support the research team at CSHL, now exploring the causes and potential treatments for Rhabdomyosarcoma (RMS).
 Our daughter, Daniela passed away from this rare cancer, which is what led us to take an active role in finding a cure.

 The Daniela Conte Foundation would like to ease the financial stress that accompanies a cancer diagnosis.
 Let us help you endure this challenge.

 The Daniela Conte Foundation is about helping kids fight cancer by providing financial support to families of children with cancer and fund pediatric Rhabdomyosarcoma research by raising money through events like 5Ks, Galas, corporate partnerships, merchandise sales, and more.

 47 kids are diagnosed with cancer every school day and 49 kids die from cancer every week.